mrkkrp/markkarpov.art/essay/perception-routines.md

 The rest of the essay on real realism is concerned with how the RRI can be implemented through painting.
-While acknowledging that there is still the hanging question about the exact meaning of the RRI (what does it mean to explore reality “more thoroughly”?), I think that it is not meaningless to point out a number of ways in which painting does not seem to be suitable for implementation of the RRI:
+While acknowledging that there is still the open question of the exact meaning of the RRI (what does it mean to explore reality “more thoroughly”?), I think it is not meaningless to point out a number of ways in which painting does not seem to be suitable for implementing the RRI:

 * Most importantly, it is the artist and not the audience that goes through the perceptual experience that is aligned with the RRI.
 It should be the